JoseGonzCSE/FFXIVify-A_New_Tab/README.md

 I do not own any of the artwork featured in this extension.
 All images are publicly available from the *Final Fantasy XIV* official websites and used under free use policies.
 Please contact (ffxivifysup@gmail.com) with any concerns.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.